RSo6/Framework-PHP/README.md

-# framework-PHP
+# Framework-PHP
-valuable experience in creating framework
+Hi everyone, this is my first framework built using PHP.